 With the help of a core team, we quickly developed a framework for our Secure Power Leadership Connect Sessions, hosting 28 calls over a two-week period by leveraging available technologies (Microsoft Teams and Klaxoon).

 Although I did not meet my initial goal of speaking to every employee, I did to speak with 1,600+ employees across 70+ countries and gained some valuable insights in the process.

 Leverage every opportunity to continue learning

 Learning every day is a core value we live at Schneider Electric and one I practice personally.
 Here are some of the key insights I’ve gleaned from speaking with employees around the globe which will influence my leadership style moving forward:

-- We’re more alike than we are different…but differences are embraced — These Connect Sessions were purposely designed to be conducted in a more intimate, albeit virtual, setting to promote open and honest dialogue.
+These Connect Sessions were purposely designed to be conducted in a more intimate, albeit virtual, setting to promote open and honest dialogue.
 Given the global nature of our organization, we faced some initial barriers to participation in terms of language and culture.
 The informal setting of the calls did enable us to pivot as needed to ensure employees felt comfortable to share.
 Once employees adjusted, they openly shared on some of the biggest challenges they were facing while working during the pandemic:

 - working from home with spouses and children all relying on the same home infrastructure

 - achieving work / life balance without a physical separation between work space and personal space